Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jpa-relationships.markdown

 Author result = (Author) query.getSingleResult();
 ```

-{{% tip %}}
+{{% tip "Tip"%}}
 We defined an index on Book.id and therefore the above query takes advantage of the defined index.
 {{% /tip %}}

 # Limitations

-### Working with embedded entities limitations
+### Working with Embedded Entities

 When working with embedded entities its not possible to call JPA methods on owned entities.

-### Owned many-to-many relationship
+### Owned Many-to-Many Relationship

-Owned many-to-many relationship is not supported since GigaSpaces data model doesn't permit it.
+Owned many-to-many relationship is not supported because the XAP data model doesn't permit it.
-It is possible to implement such a relation by explicitly setting the Ids for each of the relationship participants.
+It is possible to implement such a relation by explicitly setting the IDs for each of the relationship participants.

-### Unowned relationships
+### Unowned Relationships

-Unowned relationships where each part of the relation is represented as a Data Type in space is not supported.
+Unowned relationships where each part of the relation is represented as a Data Type in Space is not supported.